Wellpark Mixed Mode Learning

 Diploma in NutritionBachelor of Naturopathic and Herbal Medicine

-- You can learn from your own home at a time that suits you – you can either participate in a live virtual classroom session or log in later at a more convenient time and watch the recorded session.
+- You can learn from your own home at a time that suits you – you can either participate in a virtual classroom session or log in later at a more convenient time and watch the recorded session.

 - Your practical learning sessions will be run at the college in Grey Lynn (Albany campus from 2018) during 1-2 week block courses throughout the year.